jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

 ### Minor Modifications

-What happens if one of our zipcodes is nil?
-Well for both of our functions, nil gets returned in the output.
+What happens if one of our zip-codes is nil?
+Well, for both of our functions, nil gets returned in the output.
 That is probably not what we want.
 Let's fix that in both versions.

 ```clojure
 (defn distinct-zip-codes [person]